 According to the National Safety Council, workplace violence is the fourth leading cause of deaths at work.
 In 2018, there were 20,790 injuries and 453 fatalities due to workplace violence.
-Certain industries are more prone to workplace violence, while just a few have escaped such incidents.
+While certain industries, such as healthcare, tend to have more incidents of workplace violence, no industries are immune to workplace violence.
+(See More Workplace Violence Data Below)

-However, what is also very unfortunate is that as stunned and upset as we become when we hear of workplace violence, our memories are short, and within a few months, we forget about them . . . just in time for the next incident of workplace violence to occur.
+Some workplace violence incidents, such as the one that recently occurred in Louisville, make headlines around the world.
+However, what is very unfortunate is that as stunned and upset we become when we hear of workplace violence, our memories are short, and within a few weeks, we forget about them . . . just in time for the next incident of workplace violence to occur.
 This is especially true of the smaller incidents of workplace violence.

 We must realize all these incidents – big or small – are serious.
-Life-threatening events can happen just about anywhere at any time.
-Because of this, we’d like to refresh your memory by detailing some smaller workplace violence events that occurred in just the past couple of years – most of which we have likely forgotten.
+Life-threatening events can happen anywhere at any time.
+Because of this, we’d like to refresh your memory by detailing some smaller workplace violence events that occurred in just the past couple of years, which did not make international headlines.

 Workplace Violence in Aurora, Illinois